 On top of any health risks, infants often do not require active treatment for constipation.

 Preventing and treating constipation in infants is often as simple as making small dietary changes.
-Adding more fresh fruit or fiber-rich foods to the newborn diet is often enough to soften the stool.
+If your baby is old enough to eat solid foods, adding more fresh fruit or fiber-rich foods is often enough to soften the stool.

 One simple remedy is to give infants 1 ounce of apple or pear juice per day for about the first 4 months of life.
 Increasing the intake of nutrtious fluids and avoiding cow’s milk may also be helpful for older infants.

 A glycerin suppository may sometimes help constipation relief in young children.
 If symptoms persist despite home management and treatment, seek medical advice and treatment from a qualified professional.